SnootyMonkey/coming-soon/README.md

 heroku addons:add rediscloud:20
 ```

-In your text editor comment in the :redis-env-variable line in the :redis section of the 'config.edn' file that matches the Redis provider you selected.
+In your text editor comment in the **:redis-env-variable** line in the **:redis** section of the **config.edn** file that matches the Redis provider you selected.
 Then commit your change to git.

 ```console
 git add .
 git commit -m "Selecting my Redis provider."
 ```

-7) Now push the code of your app up to the Heroku cloud.
+7) Push the code of your app up to the Heroku cloud.

 ```console
 git push heroku master
 ```

-8) Now test out your landing page.
+8) Congratulations!
+Now test out your landing page.

 Launch your app in your browser.